rss logo

 Temporary Rules

-The following steps demonstrate how to enable NAT using temporary nftables rules.
+The following steps show how to enable NAT using temporary nftables rules (these will not persist after a reboot).

 root@host:~# nft add table ip NAT